FRRouting/frr/doc/user/ospfd.rst

    Enable OSPF on the interface, optionally restricted to just the IP address given by `ADDR`, putting it in the `AREA` area.
-Per interface area settings take precedence to network commands (:clicmd:`network A.B.C.D/M area A.B.C.D`).

-   If you have a lot of interfaces, and/or a lot of subnets, then enabling OSPF via this command may result in a slight performance improvement.
+If you have a lot of interfaces, and/or a lot of subnets, then enabling OSPF via this command instead of (:clicmd:`network A.B.C.D/M area A.B.C.D`) may result in a slight performance improvement.

+   Notice that, mixing both network commands (:clicmd:`network`) and interface commands (:clicmd:`ip ospf`) on the same router is not supported.
+   If (:clicmd:`ip ospf`) is present, (:clicmd:`network`) commands will fail.

 .. clicmd:: ip ospf authentication-key AUTH_KEY